 Younger children – temporary complaints

-If your young child doesn’t feel like visiting or doesn’t want to leave mom or dad behind, you really need to encourage – and even require – that he/she go with the other parent as scheduled.
-Explain to your child that part of having your parents living apart is spending time with both parents, and that both of you love him/her equally and want to spend time with them.
+If your young child doesn’t feel like visiting or doesn’t want to leave mom or dad behind, you need to encourage – and even require – that he/she goes with the other parent as scheduled.
+Explain to your child that part of having your parents living apart is spending time with both parents and that both of you love him/her equally and want to spend time with them.
 This struggle may feel a bit like those mornings that your child does not want to go to school.
 Do not let lingering negative feeling for your ex-spouse persuade you that this parenting moment is any less important to your child’s future success than those difficult mornings when your child does not want to go to school.
-Fight any urge you may have to feel the other parent deserves this type of treatment from your child or feelings of frustration caused because the other parent is not their to help you at the moment.
+Fight any urge you may have to feel the other parent deserves this type of treatment from your child or feelings of frustration caused because the other parent is not there to help you at the moment.
 When discussing the situation with the other parent, try to avoid implying that your former partner is doing something wrong.
 Focus on your child’s emotional state and not on your assessment of what you believe to be the problem in the other parent’s home.

-Remember, as a practical matter, you can be in trouble if your child does not comply with the court’s parenting plan.
+Remember as a practical matter; you can be in trouble if your child does not comply with the court’s parenting plan.
 The bottom line is that you are the parent, and you are responsible for your child’s actions while in your care.
 Thus, it is you who will be held responsible and you who may have to answer to the court.

 Younger children – prolonged complaints

-Prolonged complaints and reluctance most often requires an expert’s attention.
+Prolonged complaints and reluctance most often require an expert’s attention.
 Quite often prolonged complaints by a younger child are referred to a therapist who works with your parent coordinator to remedy the underlining issues and assure that your child’s best interests are kept at the forefront of everyone’s mind while the family works together to assess and address the child’s needs.

 Teenagers, on the other hand, present a whole different set of considerations.
-Teens need to feel some control over their lives, and need time for school, jobs, friends, and activities.
+Teens need to feel some control over their lives and need time for school, jobs, friends, and activities.
 But teens also desperately need to maintain real connections with both parents.
 No one wants you to instigate a physical altercation with your fifteen-year-old over his reluctance to visit with the other parent.
 We all know that merely threatening your teen with punishment or restricting his/her freedom does not always lead to their compliance.
 The hard truth is that most teenagers would rather be with their friends than with either of their parents.